 Soon, the network developed some sort of core team with the members who were the most active and brought in their own ideas: Karin, Silvan, Paschi & myself.

 Since the four of us already knew the other members pretty well, we formed the core team who would coordinate with the other members, acquire new clients and work on projects.

-One of them being Freshjobs.ch, an idea which surfaced even before the idea of a network.
+One of those projects was Freshjobs.ch, an idea which surfaced even before the concept of a network.

 Status quo of the core team

-In mid of 2012, Silvan was already working as a freelance developer full-time, while studying at the college of Lucerne.
-Karin was working at 20min.ch, where she was responsible for the new mobile version of the biggest online news platform in Switzerland while completing her master of advanced studies in human computer interaction design.
-Paschi was working as an independent PHP Developer working from Germany; but he was always very fond of Switzerland and kept supporting some of his clients there.
-I worked as an interaction designer while studying communication design in Berne.
-And because my request for an extended vacation was denied from my employer, I decided to quit and take some time off; only to start as a freelance designer, where I could focus on being my own boss.
+In mid of 2012, Silvan was already working as a freelance developer full-time, while studying at the university of Lucerne.
+Karin was working at 20min.ch, where she was responsible for the new mobile version of the biggest online news platform in Switzerland while completing her Master of Advanced Studies in Human-Computer Interaction Design.
+Paschi was working as an independent PHP Developer working from Germany, but he was always very fond of Switzerland and kept supporting some of his clients there.
+I worked as an Interaction Designer while studying Communication Design in Berne.
+And because my request for an extended vacation was denied by my employer, I decided to quit and take some time off; only to start as a freelance designer, where I could focus on being my own boss.